Date of Award

 Economics and Finance

-Zhang, Yuzhe (Yan), "Informed Trading During Intraday: The Case of Short Sellers" (2012).
+Zhang, Yuzhe (Yan), "Estimation of Beta in a Simple Functional Capital Asset Pricing Model for High Frequency US Stock Data" (2012).
 All Graduate Plan B and other Reports.
-Paper 140.
+140.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .